saeed205/Network_Monitoring_Tool/README.md

 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and distribute this software as per the license terms.

----

-## Additional Recommendations

-1. **Add a `LICENSE` File**:
-   Ensure you have a `LICENSE` file in your repository containing the full text of the MIT License.

-2. **Include Screenshots**:
-   Visual aids can help users understand what to expect when running the tool.
-Consider adding screenshots of the console output.

-3. **Provide Example Output**:
-   Including snippets of sample output in the README can give users a quick preview of the tool's functionality.

-4. **Enhance Error Handling Documentation**:
-   Document common errors and troubleshooting steps to assist users in resolving potential issues.

-5. **Automate Testing**:
-   Incorporate tests to ensure the reliability of your tool.
-You can mention testing instructions in the README if applicable.

-6. **Continuous Integration**:
-   Set up CI/CD pipelines (e.g., GitHub Actions) to automate testing and deployment processes.